Body Type

-Body Type are an Australian rock band formed in Sydney, New South Wales.
+Body Type is an Australian rock band formed in Sydney, New South Wales.
 The group consists of Sophie McComish, Annabel Blackman, Georgia Wilkinson-Derums, and Cecil Coleman.
-They have released two extended plays: Body Type (2018) and EP2 (2019).
-Their debut album, Everything Is Dangerous but Nothing's Surprising, was released in May 2022, and their second and most recent album, Expired Candy, was released in June 2023.
+After two early extended plays, they released their debut album, Everything Is Dangerous but Nothing's Surprising in May 2022, followed by Expired Candy in June 2023.
+Their third and most recent album, Tally, was released in late July 2026.

 History

 2016–2019: Early singles, Body Type, and EP2

-Body Type was formed in Sydney, New South Wales as an all-female rock group consisting of Sophie McComish, Annabel Blackman, Georgia Wilkinson-Derums, and Cecil Coleman.
+Body Type was formed in Sydney, New South Wales, Australia as an all-female rock group consisting of Sophie McComish, Annabel Blackman, Georgia Wilkinson-Derums, and Cecil Coleman.
 The band's first singles were "2 6 4" and "Ludlow", released in November 2016.
 These were followed by "Silver" in August 2017, and in 2018, "Arrow" and "Palms" were released in April and September, respectively.
 "Palms" became the lead single for the band's debut extended play, the self-titled Body Type, which was released on 19 October 2018 through Partisan Records.
 The EP featured a new version of "Ludlow", titled "Ludlow (Do You Believe In Karma?)".
 A music video for the reimagination was also released on the same day as the EP.

 Following their debut EP, Body Type began working on a follow-up.
 On 4 March 2019, EP2 was announced for release on 3 May 2019.
 The lead single, along with an accompanying music video, titled "Stingray", was released on the same day.
 The song received praise, with Dan Condon of Double J calling it their best work yet.
 "Stingray" was followed by "Free To Air" and its music video on 8 April.
 A third and final single, "Uma", was released on 2 May, one day before the release of EP2.
 "Uma" also had an accompanying music video.
 Like Body Type, EP2 was released through Partisan Records.
 EP2 was included in Stereogums list of the best EPs of 2019.